hbz/swib16-workshop/ISSUE_TEMPLATE.md

 _We offered this kind of workshop for the first time.
 Certainly things can be improved.
 Please add what comes to your mind._

-## Things that were missing.
+## Things that were missing

-## Things that were unnecessary.
+## Things that were unnecessary

-## Things I would have needed more time/explanation/examples to understand.
+## Things I would have needed more time/explanation/examples to understand

-## Things that were explained
+## Things that needed less time to spend with

 # Things I really liked about the workshop

-_ Please write down two or three things that you found most insightful or exciting about the workshop._
+_Please write down two or three things that you found most insightful or exciting about the workshop._

 # More feedback